rust-lang/book/src/ch11-03-test-organization.md

 functions should be tested directly, and other languages make it difficult or impossible to test private functions.
 Regardless of which testing ideology you adhere to, Rust’s privacy rules do allow you to test private functions.
-Consider the code in Listing 11-12 with the private function `internal_adder`:
+Consider the code in Listing 11-12 with the private function `internal_adder`.

 <span class="filename">Filename: src/lib.rs</span>